Pilot on Forest fire evacuation in Kajaani, Finland

 Co-creation and engagement:

-Evacuation procedures will be analysed and improved with the involvement of the following stakeholder in co- creation activities:
+Evacuation procedures and data availability will be analysed and improved with the involvement of the following stakeholder in co- creation activities:

-- Local businesses which support the social welfare authority in providing accommodation, food and clothing and other basic care.
+- • Procedures through which departments engage with local businesses that provide accommodation, food and clothing and other basic care.

-- The City, responsible for the evacuation center’s space solutions.
+- • The City of Kajaani, responsible for the evacuation centre’s space solutions.

-Authorities engaged: Kajaani fire department, Kajaani City social welfare authority, Police, Emergency Medical Service, Volunteers
+Authorities engaged in evacuation scenario: Kajaani fire department, Kajaani City social welfare authority, Police, Emergency Medical Service, Volunteers